 But overall, the foundation serves a good purpose, even if the name implies an inherent hatred of oddly spelled bells.
 The foundation tries to somewhat neutrally reward the best humankind has to offer.

-So, the next time you hear the excitement over the Nobel prizes being awarded every year, just remember their origins lied in one of the grandest face-saving gestures in history.
+So, the next time you hear the excitement over the Nobel prizes being awarded every year, just remember their origins lay in one of the grandest face-saving gestures in history.

 If for no other reason than to always look beneath the surface of everyday things.
 You never quite know what you’ll find.
 You may even have a blast while you’re at it.